 ABSTRACT

-This paper analyses the effect of COVID-19 pandemic on the listed tourist stocks in the Zagreb stock exchange by application of the event study methodology.
-The analysis starts with the descriptive overview of the market wide performance of different sectors in the period before, during and after the initial pandemic outbreak and afterwards explicitly tests for the COVID-19 outbreak effects on the tourist stocks.
-First, the wide COVID-19 outbreak event window of 35 days is specified so that important events related to the pandemic can be identified.
+This paper analyses the effect of the COVID-19 pandemic spread the into Europe on the tourist stocks in Croatia by application of the event study methodology.
+The analysis starts with the descriptive overview of market wide performance of different sectors in the period before, during and after the initial pandemic outbreak and afterwards explicitly tests for the COVID-19 outbreak effects on the tourist sector.
+First, the 35 day long event window is specified so that important events related to the pandemic can be identified.
 Second, the first officially reported COVID-19 incidence in Italy and World Health Organization declaration of global pandemic are used as identified events in a shorter 10 day window event study estimation.
-The results point to the significant negative effect of COVID-19 pandemic on the returns of tourist stocks in the Zagreb stock exchange and are robust to the different event window specification.
-However, the overall results do not provide evidence to the relatively stronger COVID-19 effects on tourist sector but rather equal effects across different sectors.
-We investigate the effect of the spread of the pandemic into Europe on the tourist stocks in Croatia.
+The results point to the significant negative and robust effect of COVID-19 pandemic on the returns of tourist stocks in the Zagreb stock exchange.
+However, the overall results do not provide evidence of the relatively stronger COVID-19 effects on tourist sector but rather equal effects across different sectors.

 INTRODUCTION

-The coronavirus pandemic flooded the globe in just a few months after the first case was registered, leaving huge consequences in the form of threatening the health and human lives, great economic losses, and psychological fear that has crept deep into society.
-The presence of the virus around the world has prevented potential tourists from feeling safe in the destination which has left deep consequences for one of the most affected sectors — tourism.
-According to the UNWTO (2021) international tourist arrivals (overnight visitors) dropped by 74% in 2020 compared to the 2019, due to massive drop in tourist demand and travel restrictions.
-This pandemic has caused loss of USD 1.3 trillion in export revenues which is eleven times greater loss compared to the global financial crisis from 2008.
+The coronavirus pandemic spread around the globe in just a few months after the first case was registered, leaving huge consequences in the form of threatening the health and human lives, great economic losses, and psychological fear.
+The presence of the virus has prevented potential tourists from feeling safe in the tourist destinations and produced a complete stall in the functioning of tourism business.
+According to the UNWTO (2021), international tourist arrivals (overnight visitors) dropped by 74% in 2020 compared to the 2019, due to the massive drop in tourist demand and travel restrictions.
+The pandemic produced a loss of USD 1.3 trillion in export revenues which is eleven times greater loss compared to the global financial crisis from 2008.
 UNWTO forecasted that it could pass between 2.5 or even 4 years for international tourism to return on the old track from 2019.
-The effectiveness of vaccines and the level of vaccination of the population will certainly play an important role, which should contribute to a smaller number of new cases, as well as to the mitigation of travel restriction measures and the restoration of consumer confidence.
-The consequences are even worse since Croatia is a highly tourism dependent country.
+The effectiveness of vaccines and the level of vaccination of the population will certainly play an important role and are expected to reduce the number of new cases, as well as to the mitigation of travel restriction measures and the restoration of consumer confidence.
+The consequences of the pandemic are especially pronounced in the tourism dependent countries like Croatia.